 From here we joined the riverfront road going by the cruise terminal at the Cais do Jardim do Tabaco, the Museum Militar (Military Museum), which is housed in a striking Corinthium building, and Santa Apolónia station and, crossing over the railway lines, turned off the riverfront, headed to the Museu Nacional do Azulejo (National Tile Museum).
 The museum is housed in the former Convento da Madre de Deus, a Manueline-style building dating from the early-sixteenth century and its most famous exhibit is the large azulejo panel depicting Lisbon before the earthquake of 1755 which destroyed the city.

 From here we continued north for 5km along the riverfront, past nothing of note until we reached the newest part of the city, the Parque das Nações (Nations’ Park).
 It was originally built for Expo ’98, with the aim of regenerating a former industrial area, represented by the Torre da Galp, an oil tower which was part of a former oil refinery which has been preserved to symbolize the area’s industrial past.
 The first stop was at the huge Oceanarium and the Pavilhão do Conhecimento, an interactive science museum.
-A little further down the road is Lisbon’s main casino and the Pavilhão de Portugal, a government building with a caravel sail-shaped roof, designed by Álvaro Siza Vieira.
+A little further down the road is Lisbon’s main casino and the Pavilhão de Portugal, a building used for temporary exhibitions, with a distinctive inverted canopy roof over the outdoor space, designed by Álvaro Siza Vieira.
 From here we passed the busy Vasco da Gama shopping centre and then drove to the Torre Vasco da Gama, a tower built in the shape of a caravel sail, with views of the cable cars that cross the Park from the Torre Vasco da Gama, and the Vasco da Gama Bridge (the longest bridge in Europe).
 The bus doubled back and headed south down Avenida de Dom João II past Oriente Station, with its modern steel and glass lattice-work exterior designed by Santiago Calatrava.
 As we left the Parque das Nações we saw one of many modern sculptures that decorate the area, a bronze representation of Dom João II as a three-legged figure by Manuel Rosa.

 The bus left the Parque das Nacões and headed west towards the airport, where it turned south and west towards the Entrecampos district, passing by the 1950s-built angular Igreja de São João de Brito, designed by Vasco de Morais Palmeiro, in Largo Frei Heitor Pinto in the Alvalade district.
 In front of the church is a modern sculpture by Laranjeira Santos (1972) depicting the first crossing of the South Atlantic from Lisbon to Rio de Janeiro by air in 1922.
 We passed a bronze statue of Saint Anthony, the patron saint of Lisbon, in the Praça de Alvalade, created by the sculptor António Duarte (1972) and a large monument to the heroes of the Peninsular War, by the Oliveira Ferreira brothers (1933) in the Praça de Entrecampos.